gyrogovernance/science/docs/Findings/Analysis_3D_6DOF_Proof.md

 *Step 1: Bi-gyrogroup activation*

-At ONA, theorem ⊢ ¬□O establishes that opposition is non-absolute.
+At ONA, Lemma ONA (¬□¬E) establishes that opposition is non-absolute.
 This forces both left and right gyroassociative laws to operate with maximal non-associativity at modal depth two.
 The bi-gyrogroup structure becomes fully active.

 *Step 2: Consistency requirement*